dwt/pyexpect/README.md

     And should you need it, you can override the error messages generated without needing to change the matchers.
 See `expect.with_message()` for details.

 1. Test coverage: Of course pyexpect has full test coverage ensuring that it does exactly what you expect it to do.

+1. Think something is could be better in this documentation?
+Pull requests welcome. :)